Dynamics on free-by-cyclic groups: The folded mapping torus and semiflows.

 In this section, given the above data, we describe a cell complex we call the {\em folded mapping torus} of $\f$, denoted $X_\f$, which is a particular $K(G,1)$ built from the data of the folding line.
 We also construct a semiflow on $X_\f$ that encodes the folding line, and prove a few basic properties of $X_\f$.
 We end by describing the cell structure in a little more detail and defining the $E_0$--class $\epsilon \in H_1(X_\f;\Z)$ to be used in Theorem \ref{T:folded basics}.

 \begin{remark} The construction of another $K(G,1)$ $2$--complex from $\fee \in \Out(F_N)$---Gautero's ``dynamical $2$--complex''---and a semiflow is carried out by Gautero in \cite[Proposition 3.9, Proposition 4.3]{Gau1} using a sequence of Whitehead moves in place of the folding path; see also the modification in \cite{Gau4}.
-Similarly, Wang's construction \cite{Wang} of the decomposed mapping torus is similar to our construction via ``building blocks" described below. \end{remark}
+Similarly, Wang's construction \cite{Wang} of the decomposed mapping torus is similar to our construction via ``building blocks" as explained in the proof of Proposition \ref{P:X' cell structure} below. \end{remark}